gabrielecirulli/hn-special/README.md

  - More accurate domain names
  - Mark as read (thanks to [@taeram](https://twitter.com/taeram/))

-## Potential future features
+### Potential future features
- - Hide articles with certain keywords (maybe)
+ - Hide articles with certain keywords

 ## Contributing
 The CSS is built using [Stylus](http://learnboost.github.io/stylus/).
 If you'd like to contribute, you should first install [Node](http://nodejs.org/), and then get `stylus`: